We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

-Which option is for you will really depend on the type of products you’re selling, and where your customers are located.
+Which option is for you will really depend on the type of products you’re selling, packaging costs and your customers’ typical shipping destinations.

-But as with your pricing strategy, if you don’t get this quite right first time, there is always the option to revisit it, and refine your shipping rules at a later stage.
+But as with your pricing strategy, if you don’t get shipping zones and rates right first time, there is always the option to revisit it, and refine your shipping rules at a later stage.

 Tip: reduce shipping costs by using the ‘Shopify Shipping’ service

-If you live in the US, Canada or Australia, you can avail of discounted shipping rates by using ‘Shopify Shipping’ — a partnership between Shopify and various postal companies.
-Discounts can go as high as 88%.
+If you live in the US, UK, France, Canada or Australia, you can avail of discounted shipping rates by using ‘Shopify Shipping’ — a partnership between Shopify and various postal companies.
+Discounts can go as high as 88%, depending on plan.